Kecubunk/CUBE_Official/README.md

 # CUBE Android Apps :

 This Apps is Free for Everyone, but this apps need registration to make me keep tracking for CUBE-BOARD User support.
-Since it free everyone do consider to donate me for entended development.
+Since it free everyone do consider to donate me for extended development.

+paypal.me/Cahyohertanto